 Christine Hermann and Dr. Kimberly Lane,

-The 2013 Blue Ridge Highlands Regional Science announces the winners of this year's fair:
+The Blue Ridge Highlands Regional Science Fair proudly announces the winners of our fair.

 Science fairs have roots that go back to the 1940s, when they were used to encourage talented high school seniors to pursue a career in science or engineering and to expose the public to scientific work.
 Today, science fairs are still used to nurture an interest in the sciences, but have expanded to include younger students.